Fees and tax

-There is no fee in Super Steps when your account balances and contributions are changed automatically on 1 April (from age 45).
+There is no fee for regular monthly withdrawals by a retained member.
+There is also no fee in Super Steps when your account balances and contributions are changed automatically on 1 April (from age 45).

 If a registered charge is placed on your benefit, a fee will be debited from your member’s account.
 The annual account statement we send to you each year shows any amounts deducted from your accounts.

 Current transaction fees are listed below (last updated 8 January 2019).

 |Benefit payment fee||$64.33 per benefit calculation|